connorpalermo/webrtc-video-chat/README.md

 ## Java/Spring Backend:
 The Java/Spring Boot backend creates a signaling server by utilizing spring boots websocket starter framework.
 We register a socket handler at path */socket* that uses a
 SocketHandler (class we defined, not the one provided by java logging) to handle incoming messages.
 Peers that have established a connection with our signaling server can send messages in the form of offer, answer, and candidate messages.
-The Java/Spring Boot backend then handles these messages and sends them to the other peer.
+The Java/Spring Boot backend then handles these messages and sends them to the other peer. **Code can be found in src/main/resources/static**.

 ### Offer:
 An offer is a message that contains an offer to connect to the other peer.
 The offer contains the following: